 In any public opinion poll, not everyone in the country is asked for their opinion.
 Pollsters reach out to a representative sample of people and ask a series of questions.
 Most often outreach occurs through calling landlines or cell phones, though now some pollsters use online or text message surveys.
 SurveyMonkey, our partner, leverages the reach of its online survey service — engaging more than 2 million people a day — to select a random sample of respondents and ask if they’re willing to answer more questions.

-For this 19th News/SurveyMonkey poll, 20,799 American adults took the survey in either English or Spanish.
+For this 19th News/SurveyMonkey poll, 20,191 American adults took the survey.
 The modeled error estimate — the equivalent of a traditional margin of error for surveys of this type — is plus or minus one percentage point.
 That means the true value of any number for the total number of respondents is expected to be at most one point more or less than what is reported in this survey, at a 95 percent level of confidence.
 For results based on subgroups, the error estimate will be higher.

 SurveyMonkey goes into more detail here.